jlesage/docker-baseimage/README.md

 When using data volumes (`-v` flags), permissions issues can occur between the host and the container.
 For example, the user within the container may not exists on the host.
-This could prevent the host from properly accessing files and folders on the shared volume.
+This could prevent the container from properly accessing files and folders on the shared volume.

 To avoid any problem, you can specify the user the application should run as.